centergraph/centergraph/README.md

-# centergraph
+# CenterGraph

-The monorepo for CenterGraph
+CenterGraph is a framework to develop modern web driven applications with RDF and SHACL at its core.